python/devguide/developer-workflow/porting.rst

 themselves at any time.

-Third-party projects should only be listed if they benefit substantially more people than the maintainer(s).
+Third-party projects should only be listed if they benefit substantially more people than the maintainers.
 Officially supported platforms are included when there are relevant links to show, or to group similar platforms.